heylong7/icloud-mcp/README.md

 * Accepts naive or `Z`/offset datetimes (`YYYY-MM-DDTHH:MM:SS`, optionally `Z` or `-04:00` etc.)
 * New/edited events emit `DTSTART;TZID=...` and `DTEND;TZID=...` using provided `tzid` or `TZID` env
 * Updates attempt to reuse the original TZID when present
+* `LOCATION` is emitted when `location` is provided and non-empty; passing an empty string when updating an event removes the existing location.

 ---